The Restaurant Marco Pierre White: History

 Having won two Michelin stars at the restaurant Harveys, chef Marco Pierre White felt restricted in the size of the premises as he sought to challenge for a third star.
 He was introduced to Rocco Forte, chairman of Rocco Forte Hotels, by actor Michael Caine.
 Forte had begun entering into arrangements with Michelin starred chefs, with Nico Ladenis holding stars at Chez Nico within Forte's Grosvenor House Hotel in Mayfair.

 After meeting with Caine and Forte, White was taken to the grill restaurant at the Hyde Park Hotel.
 Forte was interested if White could transfer the Michelin stars from Harveys; White was open to this since Raymond Blanc had previously transferred two stars to Le Manoir aux Quat'Saisons when he moved his restaurant from Summertown, Oxford.
 Following the agreement of Michelin, White left Harveys in July 1993; The Restaurant was opened at the Hyde Park Hotel less than two months later, on 14 September.
 The interior was decorated with paintings from White's own collection.

-The Restaurant was the first time White had a kitchen staff organised into traditional brigades such as he had worked in while at Albert Roux's Le Gavroche.
+The Restaurant was the first time White had a kitchen staff organised into traditional brigades such as he had worked in while at the Roux brothers' Le Gavroche.
 At Harveys, White had eight chefs under him on average, which was expanded to a team of about 20 at The Restaurant.
 Five of the chefs moved from Harveys to The Restaurant with him,along with a former Harveys chef and several others who joined from other Michelin starred restaurants from the UK and France.
 This enabled White to adopt a structure with himself, a head chef, a team of four or five sous chefs and teams on fish, meat/sauce, larder and pastry.
 Each of those sections was then broken down into a chef de partie heading the team, and then commis chefs under them.
 By 1994, Éric Chavot had joined the brigade as head chef under White.
 He left the following year to open the restaurant Interlude de Chavot, with White's assistance.

 The chefs were initially surprised at how busy they were at lunchtimes; Harveys had been based next to Wandsworth Common and so the typically slow lunch service was used to give the chefs a break.
 Now based near Hyde Park, they had four or five times the number of covers for a lunch service than before.
 White remained determined to gain his third Michelin star, and to achieve this, he sought to emulate and surpass the food and service at Pierre Koffmann's three Michelin star restaurant La Tante Claire.
 White worked 14/15-hour days for six days a week, expecting similar hours from those chefs under him, with the restaurant only closed on Sundays.